EdwardTulane1/c-ORM/README.md

 TODO:
 - implement one to one relation
 - when deleting enitity for each of its related entites convert to real entity and delete it
+- on delete bahaviour is on the deleted side. not on the related side. makes sense for easier access